thepirat000/Audit.NET/src/Audit.Grpc.Server/README.md

 A streaming call will include `RequestStream` and/or `ResponseStream` arrays with the captured messages if payload capture is enabled.

+## Event creation lifecycle

+The interceptor uses `AuditScope` to persist events.
+By default it uses the globally configured `AuditScopeFactory` and `IAuditDataProvider`.
+You can override them using the configurator or by setting `AuditServerInterceptor.DataProvider` / `AuditServerInterceptor.AuditScopeFactory` directly.

+`EventCreationPolicy` controls when events are inserted/updated (e.g., `InsertOnStartInsertOnEnd`, `InsertOnStartReplaceOnEnd`, etc.).
+If not set, the global policy applies.

 ## Custom Action example

 This is an example showing how to enrich `GrpcServerCallAction` with a custom action to add fields during interception.